 According to Max Beerbohm hospitality is not a natural instinct of man.
 Man learned hospitality at a very later stage “with the growth of civilization when he began to live in groups, families, and tribes.
 After Stone Age, he became civilized, hence hospitable.
 Life in society gave him some sense of security.
 He no more feared, like cavemen, that he would be killed by his host.
 From that time onward he began to extend an invitation to his neighbors, friends, and relatives, etc. who accepted his hospitality without any fear; and then returned the same as a good gesture.
 Since then people came to be known as hosts and guests.

 Q.4 “In the annals of hospitality there are many pages that make painful reading.”
 Discuss.

 Or Narrate some tragic incidents of hospitality from history.

-The behavior of hosts have been very insulting, shameful and barbaric towards there innocent guests.
-191
+The behavior of hosts has been very insulting, shameful, and barbaric towards there innocent guests.

 Q.5 Discuss the qualities of a good host and a good guest.

 A good guest shows his hearty gratitude to his host.
-He is often a source of beauty, truth and inspiration.
+He is often a source of beauty, truth, and inspiration.
 A good guest accepts hospitality and always thanks for it.
-Whereas a bad guest is never satisfied and has always complains.
+Whereas a bad guest is never satisfied and has always complained.
 The famous philosopher Dante Furnishes is a good example.
-He always finds faults with his hosts after enjoying there hospitality.
+He always finds faults with his hosts after enjoying their hospitality.
 The parasite lives completely on others.
 He is an unwanted guest.
 He is always hungry.
-But he thanks his host at the end of meal.
-The writer declares that he himself was more a guest than a host
+But he thanks his host at the end of the meal.
+The writer declares that he himself was more a guest than a host.